 Joe Utichi is a journalist specialising in film and entertainment.
 He is a regular contributor to The Sunday Times Culture, Deadline, The Guardian and Yahoo!
 Movies.
 Joe is a member of the British Academy of Film and Television Arts (BAFTA).

-He has appeared as a film commentator on radio and television for BBC Radio Five Live, BBC Local Radio (Northern Ireland, Three Counties, Jersey), Heart Radio, Capital FM, BFBS Radio, Channel 4 News and ITV News.
+He has appeared as a film commentator on radio and television for BBC Radio 4 and Five Live, Heart, Capital FM, BFBS, Channel 4, CTV and ITV News.
 In 2010 he presented film and dvd review programmes weekly for BFBS Radio.

 Joe is available for commissions and consultancy on film and entertainment.
 He can be contacted through this form.